tcfraser/course-notes/readme.md

 If you are just interested in the `.pdf` files, I suggest you visit my website [here](http://tcfraser.com/coursenotes/).

 If you notice any mistakes, feel free to make a pull request or just email me at tcfraser@tcfraser.com.

-These notes are copyrighted under the MIT License.